becodeorg/hamilton-7-react-project-MaximeHoll/weather-app/README.md

 Hello and welcome to my Weather app!

-The aim is to offer a very simple weather app that willprovide you with average, min and max temperatures for 5 days.
+The aim is to offer a very simple weather app that will provide you with average, min and max temperatures for 5 days.

 The app will also load an image of the city as background if said image does exist in the API I used.